cressie176/blog/_posts/2024-12-29-introducing-filby.md

 Imagine a system managing holiday park data.
 With Filby:

 1. Define entities like “Park” and “Season” in JSON or YAML files.
-2. Create a changelog for park data updates, such as opening new parks or adjusting seasons in JSON, YAML, CSV or SQL.
+2. Create a changelog for the Park and Season data updates in JSON, YAML, CSV or SQL.
-3. Tailor projections to specific needs, such as a web client requiring a compact view of park details.
+3. Tailor projections to specific needs, such as a Mobile App requiring a compact view of park details.
 4. Use Filby’s API to retrieve park data at any point in time.
 5. Add "hooks" to notify other systems that new data and/or projects are available.

-It's down to you how the projections are exported - you could build a RESTful API to expose them over HTTP, bundle them in a client side JavaScript module or export them as a set of [Apache AVRO](https://avro.apache.org/) files to S3.

 <pre>
                          Change